- 100% response rate

 It would be nice to improve any of the languages that I'm a Beginner in, especially French and Korean pronunciation and vocabulary, as well as making decent sentences.

-I majored in Chinese instrumental music for my basic degree and I'm currently the vice president of the Fudan University Chinese Orchestra.
-Our practices are on Tue afternoons, sectionals on various weekday nights and you're welcome to sit in if you're interested.
+I majored in Chinese instrumental music for my basic degree and I was the vice president of the Fudan University Chinese Orchestra during 2009-2012.
+Our practices are on Tue afternoons, sectionals on various weekday nights and if you're really interested and can sit quietly for at least an hour, it may be possible to visit.
+Practices are only during the school semesters, typically Sep-Dec and Mar-Jun.

 Otherwise, with a working Internet connection, I can show you online videos of our performances, including one of my rearrangements.